-At Westerton Primary School we aim to provide high quality education in a caring and inclusive setting.
+At Westerton Primary Academy we aim to provide high quality education in a caring and inclusive setting.
 We work together to enable all children to achieve well, gain confidence and contribute in a positive way to the school and the community.

 We are committed to working closely in partnership with parents, believing that children thrive in the clear knowledge that school and parents are supporting them and their efforts.

 “We want our children to be happy, healthy, safe and successful, to believe in themselves and to make a positive mark in the community.”